slsu0424/slsu0424.github.io/_posts/2023-11-02-use-natural-language-converse-mimiciii-database.md

 Download the database (.csv files), and load the [ADMISSIONS]() table into Azure SQL DB.

 ## Connect to Azure SQL DB
 We next connect python to Azure SQL DB.
-This [tutorial]() provides more details on setting this up.
+This [tutorial]() provides more details on the setup.
 As there are known issues with the ODBC Driver on MacOS, be sure to follow this [guide](https://learn.microsoft.com/en-us/sql/connect/odbc/linux-mac/known-issues-in-this-version-of-the-driver?view=sql-server-ver16) if errors are encountered.

 In my own experience, I had to make the following changes via Terminal: